 Seven years later, Tansel knew what stayed in her garden and not.

-Tansel appears in “The Trouble with Tansy,“, a short story in Wizards, Woods and Gods: Tales of Integration; and in Crowharrow, an epic fantasy tale of desire, lost innocence, and healing.
+Tansel appears in “The Trouble with Tansy,“, a short story in Wizards, Woods and Gods; and in The Winged Hunter, an epic fantasy tale of desire, lost innocence, and healing.
 Tansel is also featured in Monsters and Gardening.

 © F.T.
 McKinstry 2015.
 All Rights Reserved.